NicoleHeather/CPSC-481---Group-3---Tut-3/README.md

 ### Not Implemented:
 - Quick actions
+- Account Creation

 ### Suggested Steps:
 1. Swipe the images on the upper middle part of the screen to switch between stored itineraries
 2. Select the **“Itinerary”** option on the toolbar

 ---
+** Click Demo Reset in the top right corner at any time to reseed the default itineraries and events**

 ## Itinerary Screen

 ### Functionalities Implemented:
-- Budget tracking
+- Link to Budget tracking
   - Adding expenses
-- Adding itineraries
+- Adding new itineraries
 - Removing itineraries
 - Sharing itineraries